 Americans without health insurance coverage at some time during 2007 totaled about 15.3% of the population, or 45.7 million people.
 Health insurance costs are rising faster than wages or inflation, and medical causes were cited by about half of bankruptcy filers in the United States.

-Full List of Health Care Documents (15 Items)
+Click Here for Full List (15 Items)

 Loan Information for low income singles, families, seniors and disabled.
 Includes home, vehicle and personal loans.